Cloves - Syzygium aromaticum

-Cloves (Syzygium aromaticum lat.)
-Cloves are the dried flower buds of the clove.
-In India, China and the Orient it is a much used spice.
-With us it is used rather sparingly, which is a pity as it is a very aromatic spice.
+Cloves, Syzygium aromaticum, are the dried flower buds of the clove.
+In India, China, and the Orient, it is a spice much-used.
+However, we use this spice rather sparingly, which is a pity as it is very aromatic.
 The carnation tree belongs to the plant species Myrtaceae.
-It grows up to 20 m high, can reach an age of 100 years and carries evergreen leathery leaves.
-The carnation tree blooms twice a year and its flowers are red-white.
-The spice carnations are the dried, aromatically fragrant flower buds of the carnation tree.
+It grows up to 20 m high and can reach 100 years, and carries evergreen leathery leaves.
+The carnation tree blooms twice a year, and its flowers are red-white.
+Their aromatic, fragrant flower buds are spices.

 The carnation tree has its origin in the Moluccas, which is an Indonesian island group.

-The harvest of cloves is carried out twice a year, by hand, before the buds discolor.
+The harvest is carried out twice a year, by hand, before the buds discolor.
 The freshly picked carnations are red and turn brown during drying under the sun and lose 3/4 of your weight.